MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Apart from ownership, the other components of determining access to data in Dataverse are the user's Dataverse role(s) and the teams they belong to.

 #### Dataverse security roles
 To have access to any data from Customer Insights, the user needs to have the *Customer Insights Data Reader* security role in Dataverse.
-This role is assigned automatically to users that has any Customer Insights role as detailed below.
+This role is assigned automatically to users that have any Customer Insights role as detailed below.

-Click here for more information on Dataverse roles.
+Click here for more information on [Dataverse security roles.](https://learn.microsoft.com/en-us/power-platform/admin/database-security)

 #### Dataverse teams
 To have access to data from Customer Insights, the user needs to be member of one of the teams that were specified in the business unit mapping step.
 Note, that a user can only belong to a team that belongs to the same business unit as the user.

-Click here for more information on how to assign users to teams in Dataverse.
+Click here for more information on how to assign users to [teams.](https://learn.microsoft.com/en-us/power-platform/admin/wp-security-cds#teams-including-group-teams)

 ## Default business unit configuration
 An example of the default business unit configuration is depicted below, where members of the Org business unit has access to all customer profiles, segments, and measures.
 Members of the other business units only have access to the customer profiles, segments, and measures that belong to their business unit.